 - Stopped new tax on goods movement in 2008 by leading a coalition of associations and businesses that persuaded former Governor Schwarzenegger to veto a bill to increase the cost of shipping goods and make California less competitive by imposing an illegal per-container tax in the ports of Long Beach, Los Angeles and Oakland (SB 974).

 High-Speed Rail in California

-Nevertheless, the CalChamber recognizes that voters passed Proposition 1A to make the initial investment in a high-speed rail system in California.
+Nevertheless, the CalChamber recognizes that despite the possibility that political viability of the project may be lacking, voters passed Proposition 1A to make the initial investment in a high-speed rail system in California.
 Until the will of the voting public changes, the CalChamber seeks to limit further increases in costs.
-The CalChamber will seek to ensure that all interested private firms—whether foreign, out-of-state, or California-based—can bid for contracts without constraints so that the system can be built in the most cost-efficient manner.
+The CalChamber will seek to ensure that all interested private firms—whether foreign, out-of-state, or California-based—can bid for contracts without constraints so that the system can be built in the most efficient and cost-effective manner.
 High-Speed Rail in California

 Related Top Stories